-This course introduces fundamental concepts in machine learning withapplications to networked systems and Internet of Intelligent Things (IoIT).
-Students will gain foundational knowledge of cutting edge methods, including autoencoders, deep generative models, and reinforcement learning.
+This course introduces fundamental concepts in machine learning with applications to networked systems and the Internet of Intelligent Things (IoT).
+Students will gain foundational knowledge of cutting-edge methods, including autoencoders, deep generative models, and reinforcement learning.
 They will also get familiar with fundamental information-theoretic frameworks (e.g., information bottleneck) and theoretical principles.
 We will also introduce large-scale distributed and decentralized learning over wireless networks, in particular under constraints (completion time, radio resources, computational efficiency, etc.).
 Finally, we highlight key theoretical and practical challenges, together with emerging topics, such as trustworthiness, fairness, and energy efficiency.

-Course Policies: Attendance to lab session is mandatory.
-Attendance to lectures and exercise sessions is highly recommended..
+Course Policies: Attendance to the lab. sessions are mandatory.
+Attendance to lectures and exercise sessions are highly recommended.

 Basic knowledge in linear algebra, probability, and calculus

 1. Machine Learning Techniques

 - Basic fundamentals of deep learning

 - Autoencoders and End-to-End Communication Systems